usymmij/boston-cream/README.md

 ### Effect on the user
 > 3D rendering lends itself easily to matrix calculations, which is a generalized task with many applications.
 > Offloading graphics can allow the main processor to handle other tasks, increasing the efficiency of the device as a whole.
-> Hardware architectures that excel at parallel tasks are also conveniently applicable in other computational tasks like machine learning, scientific computing, data mining and more.
+> Hardware architectures that excel at parallel tasks are also conveniently applicable in other computational tasks like machine learning, scientific computing, cryptocurrency and more.

-> Real graphics cards provide this through CUDA and ROCm software tools.
+> Real graphics cards provide parallel computing through CUDA and ROCm software tools.
 > Specialized hardware is also more efficient than general purpose hardware, and can be optimized for lower resource settings.
 This allows the users to decrease and limit their power consumption and overall power requirements.

 # Functional Description